-- (A) The Unit Managers/Office Heads or designee shall: - (1) Assign the responsibility for verifying the competency of equipment operators to Department operators qualified by experience, training, and knowledge of equipment, or - (2) Contract the training of operators with outside sources. - (3) Ensure contract laborers, OPS, temporary workers, inmates: small motorized equipment (i.e., riding mowers, chain saws, lawn mowers, weed eaters, etc.) may be used by these operators only after an experienced and authorized unit trainer, trains the operator in safety and proper operations procedures.
+- (A) The Unit Managers/Office Heads or designee shall: - (1) Assign the responsibility, in writing, for verifying the competency of equipment operators and training to Department operators qualified by experience, training, and knowledge of equipment, or - (2) Contract the training of operators with outside sources.

+(3) Ensure contract laborers, OPS, temporary workers, inmates who are authorized to use small motorized equipment (i.e., riding mowers, chain saws, lawn mowers, weed eaters, etc.) have received training from an experienced and authorized unit trainer who shall train the operator in safety and proper operations procedures.
 This training shall be documented using adopted forms.
 Inmates are to be trained by their DOC officer.